cameraui/docs/troubleshooting/index.md

 - Check your **[zones](/cameras/zones-and-masks)** aren't excluding the area.
 - Remember the **cascade**: object, face, and plate detection only run after motion or another trigger.
 See [Detection](/detection/).

+## OpenVINO can't find the GPU on bare metal

+The OpenVINO plugin logs `libOpenCL.so.1: cannot open shared object file` when the host is missing Intel's OpenCL runtime.
+Install it with `sudo apt install ocl-icd-libopencl1 intel-opencl-icd`, and make sure the service user is in the `render` and `video` groups.
+See [Linux → Hardware acceleration](/install/linux#hardware-acceleration).

 ## No notifications

 - Check the **[notification settings](/notifications/)** on the device: the master switch, quiet hours, and whether the device is registered.